 After Mom came back from the psychiatric ward we were told to be very careful with her - to act nice and pretty much walk on eggs shells with her.
-I was always making nice things for her anyway, but nothing I made her ever mattered because she was far too paranoid despite the treatment back then then and never believed she was loved.
+I was always making nice things for her anyway, but nothing I made her ever mattered because she was far too paranoid despite the treatment back then and never believed she was loved.
 I don't think she felt loved until she was in old age and needed us to take care of her and was in her fist stages of dementia.

 I created this book with scrap paper, pencil, and pink and yellow crayons.
 Then I bound it with Scotch tape.
 Not too shabby for a seven year-old.
 If only I had a spell check, I'd be golden.
 I got the idea for this format from a greeting card I couldn't afford to buy for her.
 I remembered it and decided to build a book with several pages with my own made-up scenarios and this is what I came up with.
 It was also made to appeal to my mom's dark sense of humor.